MAP OF THE WILLAMETTE VALLEY

-Sixty-four Willamette Valley wineries are on the road from Oregon to Seattle.
+Sixty-five Willamette Valley wineries are on the road from Oregon to Seattle.
 Come taste for yourself the wines that are putting this region in the news and mingle with the people who are making it happen!

 Sip Pinot noir, Chardonnay, Pinot gris, and more from Pinot pioneers, up-and-coming hipster producers, and everything in between.